 Term Definition AHCCCS American Indian Health Program (AIHP) AIHP is responsible for paying fee-for-service claims submitted for American Indians who have chosen not to enroll in an acute capitated health plan.
 If the American Indian customer does not choose a plan and lives within the bounds of the tribal nation, the customer will be automatically enrolled in AIHP.
-Federal Emergency Services (FES) Emergency services provided to immigrants who are eligible for Medicaid except for their immigration status Hospital Presumptive Eligibility (HPE) Temporary coverage for people who are likely to qualify for AHCCCS Medical Assistance.
+Federal Emergency Services Program (FESP) Emergency services provided to immigrants who are eligible for Medicaid except for their immigration status.
+Hospital Presumptive Eligibility (HPE) Temporary coverage for people who are likely to qualify for AHCCCS Medical Assistance.
 See MA417 for details.
 NOTE Eligibility for HPE is determined by qualified hospitals

 Legal Authority

-Legal Authorities
+Program Legal Authorities

-AAC R9-22-1702
+All programs AAC R9-22-1702

 AAC R9-28-416

 AAC R9-22-1601